Jonathan2251/lbd/source/verilog.rst

 iMac and Linux.
 The cpu0.v and cpu0Is.v are simple design with only few hundreds lines of code totally.
-Although it has not the pipeline features, we can assume the Cpu0 backend code run on the pipeline machine with NOP instruction fill in branch delay slot because the pipeline version use the same machine instructions.
+Although it has not the pipeline features, we can assume the Cpu0 backend code can run on the pipeline machine with NOP instruction fill in branch delay slot because the pipeline version uses the same machine instructions.
 Verilog is a C like language in syntex and this book is a compiler book, so we list the cpu0.v as well as the building command directly as below.
-We expect readers can understand the Verilog code just with a little patient and no further explanation needed.
+We expect readers can understand the Verilog code just with a little patience and no further explanation needed.
-According computer architecture, there are two type of I/O.
+There are two type of I/O according computer architecture.
 One is memory mapped I/O, the other is instruction I/O.
-Cpu0 use memory mapped I/O where memory address 0x80000 as the output port.
+Cpu0 uses memory mapped I/O where memory address 0x80000 as the output port.
-When meet the instruction **"st $ra, cx($rb)"**, where cx($rb) is 0x80000, Cpu0 display the content as follows,
+When meet the instruction **"st $ra, cx($rb)"**, where cx($rb) is 0x80000, Cpu0 displays the content as follows,

 .. code-block:: c++